utybo/ZoroarkKB/_articles/aPTST.md

-When launching PyCharm, open it directly at the root directory of your homework (the one in which the `login_homework.py` file is), and point it to the interpreter you have on your system if it asks that question.
+When launching PyCharm, open it directly at the root directory of your homework (the one in which the `login_homework.py` file is), and point it to the interpreter you have on your system if it asks for it.

 If PyCharm complains with PEP8 warnings, know that this means that your code does not comply with the general Python coding style.
 Respecting the coding